 Curiously, since the BJP led Modi government has come to power, the media has rarely raised this issue of appointment of the Lokpal.
 It’s as if corruption & cases of malfeasance have virtually disappeared from the public life even as India’s ranking in the Corruption Perception Index betrays mainstream media’s optimism.
 What do we make of the media’s self-imposed censorship?
 That they’ve shamelessly chosen to prostrate before those in power; that they’re ready to serve at the whims & fancies of the ruling dispensation & sing paeans.

-Over the past three years, there’s a new trend of loudmouth anchors hosting high decibel prime-time shows.
-Most of these shows are little more than a caricaturized platform where the anchor tries to enforce the government’s line.
+Over the past three years, there’s a new trend of loudmouth anchors hosting high-decibel primetime shows, where the anchor appears to be hell bent on pushing the government’s line.
 These days the government doesn’t even need the IB ministry.
-Most of the news channels have gladly appropriated its role.
+Some news channels have gladly appropriated its role.
 As the Lok Sabha Speaker Sumitra Mahajan recently said that journalists should sometimes avoid telling the unpleasant truth.
 She’d be delighted to know, most of the scribes are already conforming.

 The issues that matter